devmahmud/ShasthoMCP/README.md

-# 🏥 Bangladeshi Doctors Directory MCP Server
+# 🏥 ShasthoMCP - Bangladeshi Healthcare Directory

 A Model Context Protocol (MCP) server that provides AI assistants with access to a comprehensive directory of Bangladeshi doctors, hospitals, and medical specialists.